Marijuana Sales Law in California – Health and Safety Code 11360

 Illegal search and seizure

-Another defense for violating health and Safety Code 11360 include an argument of illegal searches and seizure.
-Under state and federal law, you have the right to be free from unreasonable search and seizure by law enforcement of their person or property.
+Another defense for violating Health and Safety Code 11360 is the argument for illegal searches and seizures.
+Under state and federal law, you have the right to be free from unreasonable search and seizure by law enforcement of your person or property.
+If the police seized the marijuana without a valid search warrant, the prosecution must be able to establish one of the recognized exceptions to the warrant requirement.

 Motion to suppress evidence – Penal Code 1538.5 PC